microsoftgraph/msgraph-sdk-powershell/src/Users.OneNote/Users.OneNote/docs/v1.0-beta/Update-MgUserOnenote.md

     - `[PercentComplete <String>]`: The operation percent complete if the operation is still in running status
     - `[ResourceId <String>]`: The resource id.
     - `[ResourceLocation <String>]`: The resource URI for the object.
 For example, the resource URI for a copied page or section.
-  - `[Pages <IMicrosoftGraphOnenotePage1[]>]`: The pages in all OneNote notebooks that are owned by the user or group.
+  - `[Pages <IMicrosoftGraphOnenotePage[]>]`: The pages in all OneNote notebooks that are owned by the user or group.
 Read-only.
 Nullable.
   - `[Resources <IMicrosoftGraphOnenoteResource[]>]`: The image and other file resources in OneNote pages.
 Getting a resources collection is not supported, but you can get the binary content of a specific resource.
 Read-only.
 Nullable.
     - `[Self <String>]`: The endpoint where you can get details about the page.
 Read-only.
     - `[Id <String>]`: Read-only.